-The Company's matching contributions may be reduced by forfeitures that accumulate from terminations of participants with non-vested employer matching contributions.
-At December 31, 2020 and 2019, forfeitures of \$13,883 and \$78,214, respectively, were available to pay administrative expenses or fund Company contributions.
-During the year ended December 31, 2020, the Company utilized forfeitures of approximately \$64,331 to pay administrative expenses of the Plan and approximately \$49,882 to pay employer matching contributions.
+At December 31, 2020 and 2019, forfeitures of \$19,918 and \$14,567, respectively, were available to pay administrative expenses of the Plan or fund Company contributions.
+During the year ended December 31, 2020, the Company utilized forfeitures of approximately \$5,453 to pay administrative expenses of the Plan, with no amounts used to reduce Company contributions.